ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

         if (node.next != null) // If has successor, it must be on queue return true;
         /*
-         * node.prev can be non-null, but not yet on queue because
-         * the CAS to place it on queue can fail.
-So we have to
+         * node.prev can be non-null, but not yet on queue because the CAS to place it on queue can fail.
-         * traverse from tail to make sure it actually made it.
-It
-         * will always be near the tail in calls to this method, and
+         * So we have to traverse from tail to make sure it actually made it.
+It will always be near the tail
-         * unless the CAS failed (which is unlikely), it will be
+         * in calls to this method, and unless the CAS failed (which is unlikely), it will be there,
-         * there, so we hardly ever traverse much.
+         * so we hardly ever traverse much.
          */
         return findNodeFromTail(node);
     }

     /**
      * Returns true if node is on sync queue by searching backwards from tail.
      * Called only when needed by isOnSyncQueue.
-     * @return true if present
      */
     private boolean findNodeFromTail(Node node) {
         Node t = tail;